klimanyusuf/english-accent-classifier/README.md

     streamlit run app.py
     ```

-4. Enter a video URL in the app and get the results.
+4. Enter a video URL in the app and click "Run Accent Analysis" get the results.

 ## How to replace mock classifier